 Exploration and mining have been underway at Montepuez since 2012.
-The main exploration methods employed at Montepuez deposit include auger and diamond drilling, small-scale exploration pits, bulk sampling, and mining.
+The main exploration methods employed at Montepuez deposit include auger and diamond drilling, smallscale exploration pits, bulk sampling, and mining.
 This key data is supplemented by limited geological mapping, satellite imagery and geophysical and soil geochemistry surveys.
-Exploration expenditure to December 2022 amounted to approximately USD 5.1 million, of which almost half was for drilling.
+Exploration expenditure to December 2023 amounted to approximately USD 5.2 million, of which more than half was for drilling.

-Any further drilling is operational in nature and provided for in the capital provision of USD 0.7 million per year.
+Any further drilling is operational as a part of Exploration plan and a capital provision of USD 0.7 million per year is being provided for it.

-Exploration of the Montepuez deposit can be broadly defined in terms of two phases, viz.
-Phase 1 completed prior to Q2 2015, Phase 2 completed post Q2 2015 and Phase 3 completed Q4 2022.
-Auger drilling and exploration pitting is used primarily to determine the thickness and nature of the secondary mineralization in the gravel bed and the overlying material.
-Diamond drilling has been used to determine the nature of the basement geology, with the aim of defining the primary mineralization at Maninge Nice.
+Exploration of the Montepuez deposit can be broadly defined in terms of three phases so far.
+Phase one was completed before Q2 2015, Phase two was completed post Q2 2015 and Phase three Auger exploration for secondary deposit was completed in Q4 2022.
+A Phase 4 is planned to continue exploration in unexplored areas of the MRM licence area.
+Auger drilling and exploration pitting is used primarily to determine the thickness and nature of the secondary mineralisation in the gravel bed and the overlying material.
+Diamond drilling has been used to determine the nature of the basement geology, with the aim of defining the primary mineralisation at Maninge Nice.
 The main exploration tool used to determine ruby grade and quality is through bulk sampling (Figure M5), and later, production.